-Spanish opera singer Plácido Domingo has coronavirus
+Plácido Domingo has coronavirus amid Spain outbreak

-MADRID (AP) — Spanish opera singer Plácido Domingo said Sunday that he’s infected with the coronavirus.
+MADRID (AP) — Plácido Domingo announced Sunday that he has tested positive for the coronavirus.

+The 79-year-old opera singer’s illness comes after his own glittering career had recently been stained by sexual misconduct revelations.

-The 79-year-old Domingo said in a post on his personal Facebook account Sunday that “I feel it is my moral duty to announce to you that I have tested positive.”
+The Spaniard said in a post on his personal Facebook account that “I feel it is my moral duty to announce to you that I have tested positive.”

 The tenor says he and his family are in self-isolation and that he is feeling well despite having fever and a cough.